SenseiBao/MobTalkerSDK/README.md

 So I ditched Lua and I put together THIS!

 What this does is that, you can use this to comfortably build and test your Mob Talker Script.
-It's a Mini VN Engine Written in Python, a Java version of this VN Engine is what powers the Mob Talker Mod.
-You can use this mini VN Engine to transpile and test the Mob Talker script in terminal.
+It also come with a resouece pack compiler.
+Create your resource pack for  the Mob Talker Script in one click, etc, etc.

 This is a tool designed for Mod Developer's use for now.
 (To Compliment the Mob Talker Redux VN Framework).
 I want to make a nicer version of this tiny SDK, but eh, this is as far as I can go for now.